tanmay-pro/SimpleRA/README.md

 ### Commands

-There are 2 kinds of commands in this database.
+There are 2 kinds of commands in this database

 - Assignment statements
 - Non-assignment statements